Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Conclusion

 \section{Conclusion}

-This work studies a new task of test-agnostic long-tailed recognition, where the test class distribution is unknown and arbitrary.
-To handle this task, we propose a novel method, namely Test-time Aggregating Diverse Experts (TADE), which consists of two new strategies, \ie skill-diverse expert learning and test-time self-supervised aggregation.
-We theoretically analyze our method and also empirically show that TADE achieves new state-of-the-art performance on both vanilla and test-agnostic long-tailed recognition.
+In this paper, we have explored a practical yet challenging task of \emph{test-agnostic long-tailed recognition}, where the test class distribution is unknown and not necessarily uniform.
+To tackle this task, we present a novel approach, namely \emph{Self-supervised Aggregation of Diverse Experts} (SADE), which consists of two innovative strategies, \ie skill-diverse expert learning and test-time self-supervised aggregation.
+We theoretically analyze our proposed method and also empirically show that SADE achieves new state-of-the-art performance on both vanilla and test-agnostic long-tailed recognition.